zbateson/mail-mime-parser/index.md

 ### Parsing a stream

-To parse a mime stream using zbateson/mail-mime-parser, pass a [ZBateson\MailMimeParser\MailMimeParser](ZBateson-MailMimeParser-MailMimeParser) object as a dependency to your class, and call `parse()`.
+To parse a mime stream using zbateson/mail-mime-parser, pass a [ZBateson\MailMimeParser\MailMimeParser](api/1.0/classes/ZBateson.MailMimeParser.MailMimeParser.html) object as a dependency to your class, and call `parse()`.
 The `parse()` method accepts a string, resource handle, or Psr7 StreamInterface stream.

 Alternatively for procedural/non dependency injected usage, calling `Message::from()` may be easier.
-It accepts the same arguments as `parse()`
+It accepts the same arguments as `parse()`.

 ```php
 // $resource = fopen('my-file.mime', 'r');